gurgeous/httpdisk/README.md

 ## Limitations & Gotchas

-- httpdisk does not work with parallel mode or `on_complete`.
 - Transient errors are cached.
 This is appropriate for many uses cases (like crawling) but can be confusing.
 Use `httpdisk --status` to debug.
 - There are no builtin mechanisms to cleanup or limit the size of the cache.
 Use `rm`
 - For best results the `:follow_redirects` middleware should be listed _above_ httpdisk.
 That way each redirect request will be cached.
 - For best results the `:retry` middleware should be listed _below_ httpdisk.
 That way retries will complete before we cache.
+- httpdisk does not work with Faraday's parallel mode or `on_complete`.

 ## Changelog